hwdsl2/setup-ipsec-vpn/README.md

 ## Quick start

 First, prepare your Linux server\* with a fresh install of one of the following OS:
-Ubuntu, Debian, CentOS/RHEL, Rocky Linux, AlmaLinux OS, Amazon Linux 2 or Alpine Linux
+Ubuntu, Debian, CentOS/RHEL, Rocky Linux, AlmaLinux, Amazon Linux 2 or Alpine Linux

 Use this one-liner to set up an IPsec VPN server: